The Founder Tax: The cost of founder-dependent revenue

 Step What happens Why it matters

-Define the stages Rewrite stage definitions and exit criteria around buyer milestones Stages become credible
+Define the stages Rewrite stage definitions and exit criteria around buyer milestones Stages reflect real buyer progress

-Set the movement rules Define when deals can enter, advance, stay open, move back, or close Deals move on criteria
+Set the movement rules Define when deals can enter, advance, stay open, move back, or close Deals move on buyer progress, not rep optimism

 Standardize deal hygiene Set required fields, next-step standards, deal ownership, and stale-deal rules The pipeline and CRM data become usable

-Tighten proof and scope Improve proof, scope language, proposal inputs, and objection support sellers use in deals Delay and delivery risk drop
+Tighten proof and scope Improve proof, scope language, proposal inputs, and objection support sellers use in deals Scope gets tighter and delivery risk drops

-Align marketing to the pipeline Tie marketing support to deals, common objections, missing proof, and handoff support Marketing supports deal movement
+Align marketing to the pipeline Tie marketing support to deals, common objections, missing proof, and handoff support Marketing builds proof sales can use

 See what a revenue install looks like in practice.